 The real answer is to speak to the part that’s in charge of the habit.
 What part is in charge?
 It’s your subconscious mind.
 By using hypnosis, you can speak to the subconscious and change the habit much more easily and quickly.

-In the free report I go into a lot more detail about hypnosis for habits and health issues, but before you get the free report, take a quick look at the FAQ below.
+In the free report I go into a lot more detail about hypnosis for habits and health issues.

 Q. What is hypnosis?